haritkumar/nats_messaging_system/readme.md

 ## NATS
 NATS Server is a simple, high performance open source messaging system for cloud native applications, IoT messaging, and microservices architectures.

+### NATS server
+NATS provides a lightweight server that is written in the Go programming language.